planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Twists:** Delay (gonna need more time here!), break tools, attract
 >     unwanted attention.\*

-A party may split a lengthy Use project into shorter ones if there is not enough time to finish it all at once.
-These subtasks have the same Difficulty but allow for incremental progress or faster completion by a team of skilled workers each handling a separate duty.
+A party may split a lengthy Use project into smaller ones with varying Difficulties.
+This allows for incremental progress and taking advantage of specialized assistants.
+Naturally, the more people in a cohesive team working on a project, the less time it will also take.

 Vehicle repairs face a Difficulty equal to their FRAME, making it troublesome to maintain big machines in the field.
 A proper garage for that vehicle type should ease the Difficulty down to a more manageable level.
 It takes about a day to fix one die of negative Mettle penalty.